-Market analysis revealed that Renovate America’s PACE financing option, HERO, could be sold alongside the company’s unsecured financing option, Benji, as a viable alternative for some home improvement customers.
-This created an additional challenge by requiring customers to fill out multiple credit applications and triggering two separate credit report inquiries.
+While sales were sagging, some promising market analysis revealed that Renovate America’s PACE financing option, HERO, could benefit from being sold alongside the company’s unsecured financing option, Benji, as a viable alternative for some home improvement customers.
+This created additional challenges:

-The company needed to increase the likelihood of converting every home improvement renovation sale possible without creating obstacles to accessing credit and while assuring a high bar for customer protections.
+The company needed to increase the likelihood of converting every sale possible without creating obstacles to accessing credit and while assuring a high bar for customer protection.

 To accomplish this, customers now needed to accomplish two key tasks: